Fey-Lajide/Call-Center-Trends/README.md

 <img  src="https://github.com/Fey-Lajide/Call-Center-Trends/assets/124121752/b68f6492-ee50-4c7e-85ab-b4dc659377c7.png" width="1720" height="650"><BR/>
 </P>
 <H2> INSIGHTS </H2>
-This organisation is doing well as they have 72.92% resolved cases and 27.08% unresolved cases.
+This organization is doing well, as they have 72.92% resolved cases and 27.08% unresolved cases.
 If more calls are answered then more cases will be resolved.
+There are other numerous insights to be uncovered from the report.
 <br/><br/>
 <p align = "center">
 <img  src="https://github.com/Fey-Lajide/Call-Center-Trends/assets/124121752/ac05f104-3ec8-4c9d-9265-03d525201010.png" width="620" height="250"><BR/>